10 Best Herbal Teas For Urinary Calculus

 equisetum arvense tea

-Equisetum arvense, commonly known as horsetail, is traditionally used in herbal medicine for its diuretic properties, which may support urinary health.
+Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its diuretic properties, making it a potential aid in the management of urinary calculi, or kidney stones.

-As with any herbal remedy, it is advisable to consult a healthcare professional before use, especially for individuals with pre-existing health conditions or those taking other medications.
+As with any herbal remedy, it should be used under the guidance of a healthcare professional, especially for individuals with pre-existing kidney conditions or those taking medications.

 cnicus benedictus tea

-Cnicus benedictus, commonly known as St. Benedict's thistle, has been traditionally used in herbal medicine for its potential benefits in supporting urinary health.
+Cnicus benedictus, commonly known as blessed thistle, has been traditionally used in herbal medicine for its potential benefits in supporting urinary health.

 rosa canina tea

-Sabal palmetto, also known as the cabbage palm, has been traditionally used in herbal medicine for its potential benefits in supporting urinary health.
+Piper nigrum, commonly known as black pepper, has been traditionally used in herbal medicine for its potential benefits in supporting urinary health.

 achillea millefolium tea